sanamika12/greyatom-python-for-data-science/README.md

-Following concepts are covered in this program
-- Manipulating data using NumPy
+Computing and manipulating data using NumPy